Copyright: Can I Use This or Not?

 • If the author is unknown or considered work for hire, copyright lasts the shortest of either first publication + 95 years or creation + 120 years.

 Examples of when copyright-protected creative work is in the public domain.
 Edgar Allan Poe's work was published before the Copyright Act of 1924 and is in the public domain.
-James Michener published after 1924, and died in 1997.
+James Michener published his work after 1924 and died in 1997.
 His work will not be public domain until 2067 (life of the author +70).
-Glenn Miller recorded At Last in 1942; His work will not go into the public domain until 2042 (Publication date +100)
+Glenn Miller recorded At Last in 1942.
+His work will not go into the public domain until 2042 (Publication date +100).

 Photo by: DINFOS PAVILION Team